Selene Eclipse Table Lamp

 Colombo designed products for B-LINE, Cappellini, Kartell, Ditre Italia, Boffi, Longhi, Karakter, Bieffe, Olivari, Alessi, Oluce, Zanotta and Flexform.

-No information to be found about the company, unfortunately.
-There are many companies in Italy with that abbreviation as their name.
-Lighting companies too, but they were all set up much more recently.
-The logo of the company is similar with the Josef Brumberg logo from Germany.
+The logo of the ABM company is similar with the Josef Brumberg logo from Germany, as you can see below.
 This company was founded in 1879.
 In all probability the Brumberg company has nothing to do with the Italian brand.
-The Selene table lamp does not appear in a 74-76 catalogue of Brumberg.
-It seems logical that this would be the case.

 The Lightolier Inc. company was founded in 1904 by Bernhard Blitzer under the name of New York Gas and Appliance Company.
 Later the name changed into Lightolier Inc. when electric light became more widely accepted.
 The name Lightolier is a contraction of the words light and chandelier.